Gertrude E. Jennings: Career

 The quality of her one act plays of this period are very fine.
 In his introduction to Five Birds In a Cage (1915) in the Fourth series of One Act Plays of Today, the editor J. W. Marriott wrote:

 “Miss Gertrude Jennings is a prolific writer of one act plays, and is immensely popular for a multitude of reasons.
 No humorist is more fully aware than she that people begin to be comic when they get into an awkward predicament, and as the situation becomes more and more hopeless the fun grows more furious.
 Her characters are clearly defined, and usually broadly contrasted in temperament as well as in social position.
 The scenes are invariably plausible incidents in present day life, and Miss Jennings intensifies effects and adds a touch of farce.
 Her play “Between the Soup and the Savoury” which was included in the third series of ‘’One Act Plays of Today’’, has pathos as well as laughter.
 “The Young Person In Pink” is the best known of her longer plays.”

 Five Birds In A Cage was broadcast on the radio in the first year of the British Broadcasting Corporation on 29 November 1923, with subsequent productions on 15 April 1924 and 23 July 1926.

 While Jennings primarily wrote one act plays her first full length comedy was The Young Person in Pink performed at a charity event in 1920.
 Other full length comedies included Love Among the Paint Pots, Money Doesn't Matter, Isabel, Edward and Anne, These Pretty Things, Family Affairs and Our Own Lives.

 Jennings included issues of women's suffrage and equality in some of her plays, notably in A Woman’s Influence.
+The latter was performed several times in 1909 and 1910 alongside How the Vote was Won by Cicely Hamilton and Christopher St John: at a Suffrage Exhibition in Knightsbridge in May 1909; at a suffrage event in Redhill organised by the Actresses' Franchise League in November 1909 and at Maxine Elliott's Theatre in New York in 1910.